21f3001925/soft-engg-project-may-2025-se-May-11/backend/API_README.md

 Base URL: `/api/v1/oauth`

-### Supported User Stories
+### Purpose

-This API supports user stories (1, 2, 3, 4, 5, 6, 8, 9, 10, 11, 12, 13) by providing an alternative, convenient authentication method via Google, enhancing user accessibility and simplifying the login process.
+This API provides an alternative, convenient authentication method via Google, enhancing user accessibility and simplifying the login process for users who prefer to use existing accounts.

 ### Google Login